Gum conditions and care

 Print this page

-• The key to preventing gum conditions developing is by caring for your teeth and gums every day and by and not smoking.
+The key to preventing gum conditions developing is to care for your teeth and gums every day, avoid smoking and if you have diabetes, make sure it's well controlled.

 Image credit: Canva